-What should I do if I receive a notice?
+What should I do if I receive a B133 Notice?

 Homeowners will often be unaware that anyone else might own any minerals in their land, so getting a formal notice through the post will be an unwelcome surprise.
 Steps can be taken to dispute claims, but it is worth considering the following before taking any action.

-Will registration have any effect on my home?
+Will registration of the B133 Notice have any effect on my home?